-Vatican City has many works of art and artifact that beckon tourists from around the globe.
+Vatican City has many works of art and artifacts that beckon tourists from around the globe.
 Here’s a look at the ten largest things this tiny town has to offer.

 Despite its small size, many of the most famous works of art in the world are housed here, making this a full day adventure for all tourists of Italy.
 While most know that the Vatican is the central home for the Catholic Religion, many don’t realize that it is its own governmental entity.
 A city center governed by the Pope, this residential and business center for the Catholic Church is located inside a 110-acre enclave in Rome.
 With a population of just over 800, it is also the smallest sovereign state in the world in terms of both size and population.

 - Peter’s Basilica- Prepare to be humbled as you enter the towering fortress that is the heart of Vatican City.
 Upon entry to the basilica, you are greeted by a towering sculpture of the Madonna cradling her lost son in Michelangelo’s Pieta.
 The inspiring works of art are just getting started, as you prepare to travel through the 187 meters of interior passageways.
 Also, plan on doing as the faithful do and rubbing the toe of the sculpture of St. Peter as you pass by.
 This tradition has left the masterpiece lovingly worn down.
 You’ll also take in Bernini’s 29m-tall Baldachin and the Cattedra di San Pietro, a yellow window filled with angels.

 NOTE: Don’t be denied entry to the Basilica!
 Like most, this religious building has a strict dress code.
 If you arrive wearing shorts, short skirts, or with bare shoulders you may not be allowed in.
 Carrying a scarf or shawl with you and having a long pair of pants or long skirt in your day bag is always a good idea.